 When both parents work, both incomes contribute to the family's financial commitments.
 Losing either income creates a significant gap.

-• Income protection for both earners ensures ongoing bills are covered during illness
+• Income protection for both earners ensures ongoing bills are covered if either parent becomes ill

 • Consider the cost of replacing the lower earner's contribution - it is often more significant than expected